funprogrammer89/funprogrammer89/README.md

 - 👋 Hi, I’m @funprogrammer89
-- 👀 I’m interested in ... learning programming and contributing where I can
+- 👀 I’m interested in ... programming and technology
-- 🌱 I’m currently learning ... intermediate Java and entry Python
+- 🌱 I’m currently learning ... intermediate Java and intermediate Python
 - 💞️ I’m looking to collaborate on ...
 Open Source projects
-- 📫 How to reach me ... finelliott93@gmail.com
+- 📫 How to reach me ... kennethpelliott@outlook.com

 <!---
 funprogrammer89/funprogrammer89 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.